Martchus/cpp-utilities/doc/buildvariables.md

 * `WIDGETS_HEADER_FILES`/`WIDGETS_SRC_FILES`: specifies C++ header/source files
   only required for Qt Widgets GUI
 * `QML_HEADER_FILES`/`QML_SRC_FILES`/`QML_RES_FILES`: specifies C++
-  header/source files and Qt resouce files only required for Qt Quick GUI
+  header/source files and Qt resource files only required for Qt Quick GUI
 * `EXCLUDED_FILES`: specifies C++ files which are part of the project (and therefore should be formatted by the `tidy` target, added to the documentation and considered for translations) but are excluded from the actual build; when adding files conditionally to the other `_FILES` variables, be sure to add them at least to `EXCLUDED_FILES`
-* `DOC_FILES`: additional markdown files to be inlcuded in the documentation created via Doxygen; the first file is used as the main page
+* `DOC_FILES`: additional markdown files to be included in the documentation created via Doxygen; the first file is used as the main page
 * `REQUIRED_ICONS`: names of the icons required by the application and the used libraries (can be generated with